Richard's Story to tell

 After Rowlands place Armour Allen moved to 329 King William Street and then to 47 Wright Street.
 The Firm has since amalgamated with Alex Mandry Legal Group and is now back again in 329 King William Street after the building was extensively refurbished.

 Since the move to Grote Street, Richard has been actively involved in the Precinct for 20 years.

 Richard was instrumental in partnering GBP with the Rotary Club of Adelaide West.
 The partnership still continues today with a number of projects benefiting Rotary and the City of Adelaide.

 Richard most recently greatly contributed to dramatic changes to the Constitution to bring GBP in line with modern technology and communication tools in conducting meetings, enabling meeting to be conducted over social media, Skype, Facetime and all “yet uninvented” means of electronic communication.

-On the lst July 2019 Armour and Allen merged with Alex Mandry Legal Group, situated at 329 King William Street where Richard now works as a consultant.
+On the 1st July 2019 Armour and Allen merged with Alex Mandry Legal Group, situated at 329 King William Street, where Richard now works as a consultant.

-Richard Armour will continue on as Grote Business Precinct's legal advisor in 2020.
+Richard Armour is continuing as Grote Business Precinct's legal advisor.